Dolibarr/dolibarr/README.md

 - Optional WYSIWYG forms, optional Ajax forms.
 - Several skins.
 - Code is highly customizable (a lot of use of modules and submodules).
-- Works with Mysql 3.1 or higher, experimental support for PostgreSql.
+- Works with Mysql 4.1 or higher, or PostgreSql 8.14 or higher.
-- Works with PHP 4.3 or higher.
+- Works with PHP 5.0 or higher.
 - An easy to understand and maintain code (PHP with no heavy frameworks).
 - A trigger architecture to allow you to make Dolibarr business events run PHP code to update your own information system.
 - "NPR VAT Rate" (French particularity for managing VAT in DOM-TOM called "Non Perçue Récupérable").